 Fort Monroe Obituaries

 It was revealed by Orlando Sentinel on August 19th, 2016 that Brian Archie "Bam" McDowell passed on in Sanford, Florida.
 McDowell was 54 years old and was born in Fort Monroe, VA.
-Send flowers to express your sympathy and honor Brian Archie "Bam"'s life.
+Send flowers to express your sorrow and honor Brian Archie "Bam"'s life.

-It was noted by Orange County Register on October 29th, 2015 that Harvey Eugene Jr Melber passed on in Anaheim, California.
+It was disclosed by Orange County Register on October 29th, 2015 that Harvey Eugene Jr Melber passed on in Anaheim, California.
 Melber was 82 years old and was born in Fort Monroe, VA.
 Send flowers to share your condolences and honor Harvey Eugene Jr's life.

 History